 On November 9, 2020, the Company completed the acquisition of sports data and iGaming affiliate platform QL Gaming Group ("QLGG") in an all cash deal for approximately \$32 million (the "QLGG Acquisition").
 Based upon the timing of the QLGG Acquisition, the Company's consolidated financial statements for the year ended December 31, 2021 reflect the results of QLGG and the Company's consolidated financial statements for the year ended December 31, 2020, reflect the results of QLGG for the portion of the period after the completion of the QLGG Acquisition.
-The Company's consolidated financial statements for the year ended December 31, 2020, reflect the results of QLGG for the period after the completion of the QLGG Acquisition.
 The Company's consolidated financial statements for the year ended December 31, 2019 do not reflect the results of QLGG.